 Papworth Hospital is committed to introducing the Equality Delivery System (EDS) launched by the Department of Health, which has replaced the Papworth Single Equality Scheme.

-The EDS is a tool for both current and emerging NHS organisations – in partnership with patients, the public, staff and staff-side organisations - to use to review their equality performance and to identify future priorities and actions.
+The EDS is a tool for NHS organisations – in partnership with patients, the public, staff and staff-side organisations - to use to review their equality performance and to identify future priorities and actions.
 It offers local and national reporting and accountability mechanisms.

 At the heart of the EDS is a set of 18 outcomes grouped into four goals.
 These outcomes focus on the issues of most concern to patients, carers, communities, NHS staff and Boards.
 It is against these outcomes that performance is analysed, graded and action determined.
 The four EDS goals are:

 - 1. Better health outcomes for all

 - 2. Improved patient access and experience

 - 4. Inclusive leadership at all levels

 - Excelling – Purple